saulpelan/BHSCT-PAS-Scripts/README.md

  * Perform full tasks at the single touch of a key
  * Extract information from the screen and export it to more user friendly format, such as Excel spreadsheets
  * Assist with navigation

+CRT runs the scripts, which can be mapped to a key or key combination.
+It provides a small API, with methods for getting text from the screen and sending string to the host.